This section describes what the Application can expect from CometBFT.

 If a block was stored, it is sent to all validators, including the proposer.

-Receiving a proposal block triggers ProcessProposal
+Receiving a proposal block triggers ProcessProposal with such a block.

 proposer = [prepare-proposal [process-proposal]]